Outage highlights how vital Facebook has become worldwide

 When all three services went dark Monday, it was a stark reminder of the power and reach of Facebook, which owns the photo-sharing and messaging apps.

-Around the world, the loss of WhatsApp left many at a loss.
-In Brazil, the messaging service is by far the most widely used app in the country, installed on 99% of all smartphones, according to tech pollster Mobile Time.
+Around the world, the breakdown at WhatsApp left many at a loss.
+In Brazil, the messaging service is by far the most widely used app in the country, installed on 99% of smartphones, according to tech pollster Mobile Time.

-WhatsApp has become essential in Brazil to communicate between friends and families, but also at work — with many businesses using it to stay in touch with customers — at college, and for everyday transactions such as ordering food.

 Hundreds of thousands of Haitians in their homeland and abroad fretted over the WhatsApp outage.

-Many of the country’s more than 11 million people depend it to alert one another about gang violence in a particular area or to talk to relatives in the U.S. about money transfers and other urgent issues, while Haitian migrants traveling to the U.S. rely on it to find each other or share key information such as safe places to sleep.
+Many of the country’s more than 11 million people depend it to alert one another about gang violence in particular neighborhoods or to talk to relatives in the U.S. about money transfers and other important matters.
+Haitian migrants traveling to the U.S. rely on it to find each other or share key information such as safe places to sleep.

 “I was waiting on confirmation on a money transfer from my cousin,” she said.
 “I was so frustrated.”